 Trevor is in first grade, which means he's finally old enough to start Cub Scouts!
 Steve volunteered to be the Den Leader for the Tiger Cubs, which means that he'll be leading a weekly meeting for all the first graders in our Pack.
-While I'm not officially Steve's assistant (I'm going to be the Achievement Chair for the Pack), I've told him that I'll plan the crafts for the boys.
+While I'm not officially Steve's assistant (I'm going to be the Advancement Chair for the Pack), I've told him that I'll plan the crafts for the boys.
 He asked me to whip up a craft that the boys could do during their first meeting.

 Here's what I made: